krishnasoni5103/Recommendation_System/README.md

 # Recommendation_System
-A Project on Movie Recommendation and Rating Prediction Using Python Programing &amp; Machine Learning Concept
+A Project on Movie Recommendation and Rating Prediction Using Python Programing &amp; Machine Learning Concept.

+The Original dataset is taken from Kaggle Netflix Movie Rating Dataset https://www.kaggle.com/datasets/rishitjavia/netflix-movie-rating-dataset

 Certainly!
 Here's a description for your collaborative filtering movie recommendation project that you can use for your GitHub repository: